Studies show that workers are more productive when they are happy.

 Staff are likely to be much more motivated if they understand precisely what the company is trying to achieve, and how they can help meet those expectations.

-By setting clear targets with measurable progress, staff can see the impact of their performance.
 This helps them to engage with the project and gives a sense of satisfaction upon completion.

 2. Provide constructive feedback